symfony/symfony-docs/cookbook/symfony1.rst

 ``Sensio`` namespace lives in the ``vendor/sensio/framework-extra-bundle`` directory and that, for example, the ``Doctrine`` namespace lives in the ``vendor/doctrine/orm/lib/`` directory.
 This mapping is entirely controlled by Composer.
-Each third-party library you load through Composer has their settings defined and Composer takes care of everything for you.
+Each third-party library you load through Composer has its settings defined and Composer takes care of everything for you.

 For this to work, all third-party libraries used by your project must be